-Isotopic sources such as Cf, Pu-Be, etc. are much more readily available to the normal radiation protection organization, and are used much more widely.

-- [20] DeMarre, Martha E. and Griffith, Richard V. Nuclear Testing Archive, and ORAU Team.
-Manager and Principle Consultant.
+- [19] Griffith, Richard V. ORAU Team.
+Principal Consultant.
+February 2004.
+Neutron calibration can be performed with isotopic sources, reactor beams, or accelerators.
+However, use of facilities such as reactors and accelerators for calibration of dosimeters and survey instruments involves a significant commitment of resources and labor.
+They are normally only used for special calibration requirements such as establishing the energy response of instruments and dosimeter designs.
+Once that has been done, simpler, less labor-intensive methods are used to confirm proper operation of neutron detection equipment.
+Isotopic sources such as Cf, Pu-Be, etc. are much more readily available to the normal radiation protection organization, and are used much more widely. - [20] DeMarre, Martha E. and Griffith, Richard V. Nuclear Testing Archive, and ORAU Team.
+Manager and Principal Consultant.
 March 2004.
 Operational field calibrations for neutrons require levels of a few tenths of a millirem so the measurements can be conducted in a reasonable time.
 From discussions with NTS radiation protection specialists such as Jay Brady and Joe Wells, or in going through the NTS records, there is no indication that such field calibrations were ever attempted. - [21] Griffith, Richard V. ORAU Team.
-Principle Consultant.
+Principal Consultant.
 March 2007.
 Because of variations in track etch detector materials, etc., the practical detection level for fast neutrons (from Cf, Pu-Be, etc.) is higher than that achieved under highly controlled conditions - typically about 25 mrem.
 However, for moderated spectra, a significant fraction of the neutrons will have energies below the energy detection threshold for the TEDs.
 In addition, because the factor to be applied to NTS neutron dose in the 0.1- to 2-MeV region is 2 as a result of the difference between NCRP and ICRP dose conversion factors (Table 6-10), the recommended MDL is 50 mrem. - [22] DeMarre, Martha E. and Griffith, Richard V. Nuclear Testing Archive, and ORAU Team.
-Manager and Principle Consultant.
+Manager and Principal Consultant.
 March 2004.
 Because of the scale and design of operations, and the time to reentry, exposure to radioiodines and noble gases during tunnel reentries was limited to those actually involved in the reentry - miners and radiation technicians. - [23] Griffith, Richard V. ORAU Team.
-Principle Consultant.
+Principal Consultant.
 March 2007.
 Fission products are formed directly so that there are at least two fission product atoms formed from each fission.
 Activation products are formed as a secondary process through interaction of the fission product neutrons with adjacent materials (soil, structures, etc.).
 Activation product formation is geometry dependent so that fewer activation product atoms are formed from an air burst than a surface burst.
 Moreover, the activation products are distributed with depth in soil because they originate primarily by interactions with neutrons that penetrate into the soil rather than in deposition from the atmosphere.
 Thus, beta doses from activation products are reduced because most of the activation products are deeper in the soil than the range of the emitted beta particles. - [24] Griffith, Richard V. ORAU Team.
-Principle Consultant.
+Principal Consultant.
 March 2007.
 Attachment D illustrates, using two different methods, that personnel doses at distances greater than 6 km would be less than 1 mrem. - [25] DeMarre, Martha E. Nuclear Testing Archive.
 Manager.
 April 2006.
-The device was assembled by the specialists from the laboratories (LANL, LLNL, etc.). - [26] DeMarre, Martha E. and Griffith, Richard V. Nuclear Testing Archive, and ORAU Team.
-Manager and Principle Consultant.
-February 2004.
-Neutron sources were used for very specific jobs such as instrument calibration and well logging.
-These jobs required specialized training, including the potential hazards associated with use of the sources, and involved only a few individuals such as radiation technicians.
-When they were in use, individuals who were not directly involved in the task were kept away from the sources and at a safe distance.
+The device was assembled by the specialists from the laboratories (LANL, LLNL, etc.).